luojiahai/repli/README.md

 It's a Python package for building command-line terminal applications.

 Don't save frequently used commands in NotePad.
-Don't alias complex commands.
+Don't alias a lot of complex commands.
 Build a Read–Eval–Print Loop (REPL) style terminal application containing pre-defined commands for easy executions from terminal.

 Preview of the [example](./example/) application in terminal: